oracle/weblogic-kubernetes-operator/docs-source/content/userguide/introduction/introduction.md

 Infrastructure using *Oracle Container Engine for Kubernetes*, or in a cluster running *Oracle Linux Container Services for use with Kubernetes* on OCI Compute, and on "authorized cloud environments".

+### Microsoft Azure Kubernetes Service

+[Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/) is a hosted Kubernetes environment.
+The WebLogic Kubernetes operator, Oracle WebLogic Sever 12c and Oracle Fusion Middleware Infrastructure 12c are fully supported and certified on Azure Kubernetes Service (as per the documents referenced above).

+AKE support and limitations:

+* Both "domain in image" and "domain on persistent volume" models are supported.
+* For domain on persistent volume we support Azure Files volumes accessed through a persistent volume claim - see [here](https://docs.microsoft.com/en-us/azure/aks/azure-files-volume).
+* Azure Load Balancers are supported when provisioned using a Kubernetes service of `type=LoadBalancer`.
+* Oracle databases running in Oracle Cloud Infrastructure are supported for Fusion Middleware Infrastructure MDS data stores only when the accessed through an OCI FastConnect.
+* Windows Server containers are not currently supported, only Linux containers.

 ### Oracle Linux Cloud Native Environment

 [Oracle Linux Cloud Native Environment](https://docs.oracle.com/en/operating-systems/olcne/) is a fully integrated suite for the development and management of cloud-native applications.
 Based on the Open Container Initiative (OCI) and Cloud Native Computing Foundation (CNCF) standards, Oracle Linux Cloud Native Environment delivers a simplified framework for installations, updates, upgrades, and configuration of key features for orchestrating microservices.